Databricks Phone Screen Interview: What It Tests and How to Pass

 The phone screen comes one to two weeks after the recruiter screen.

-Spend the first week on graphs.
+Week one is graphs.
 BFS on grids with constraints, Dijkstra from scratch in your preferred language, multi-source BFS.
-Do not just read solutions.
-Write them, run them against examples you made up, then explain the complexity out loud as if someone is listening.
-That last part is not optional.
+Write them, run them on examples you made up, then explain the complexity out loud as if someone is listening.

-Spend the second week on DP.
-Focus on problems where the state is a single integer and the recurrence is not obvious.
+Week two is DP.
 House Robber 1 and 2, Coin Change, Jump Game 2.
-For each one: name the state, write the recurrence, trace a small example by hand, then code.
+For each: name the state, write the recurrence, trace a small example by hand, then code.
 In that order.
-Doing this forces you to understand the structure rather than pattern-match to a memorized solution.
+Pattern-matching to a memorized solution falls apart the moment the constraint shifts by one word.

-Voice practice is the thing most candidates skip entirely.
+Voice practice is the thing most candidates skip.
 A correct solution with no verbal explanation will not get you to the onsite.
-Thinking out loud is a trained skill, not a natural talent, and the phone screen rewards it every single time.
-SpaceComplexity runs DSA mock interviews with rubric-based feedback on exactly these dimensions: thought process, communication, and optimization under pressure.
+Thinking out loud is a trained skill.
+SpaceComplexity runs DSA mock interviews with rubric-based feedback on thought process, communication, and optimization under pressure.

-On the day of the screen, use the language where you're most fluent.
+Use the language you're most fluent in.
 Python is fine.
 Java is fine.
-Spending 15 minutes of a 60-minute interview fighting with syntax is not fine.
+Spending 15 minutes fighting syntax is not.

 Three Mistakes That Cost the Offer

 Starting to code before you have a verbal plan.
 Databricks interviewers score the approach phase separately from the code phase.
 Jumping to implementation before articulating a brute force is one of the clearest red flags in the write-up.
-Two minutes of talking through the problem first costs you nothing and saves you from a blank scorecard on communication even when your code eventually works.
+Two minutes of talking through the problem first saves you from a blank scorecard on communication even when your code eventually works.

 Silent debugging.
 Your code fails the first test.
 You go quiet.
-You stare at the screen for 90 seconds.
+You stare for 90 seconds.
 This is the moment most candidates throw away their communication score.
 Say what you are checking.
-"I think the issue is in how I am handling the case where start equals destination, let me trace through" is a sentence that keeps your signal alive even when your code is broken.
+"I think the issue is how I am handling the case where start equals destination, let me trace through" keeps your signal alive even when your code is broken.
 Silence, when your solution is wrong, is the worst possible response.

 Skipping complexity.
 Many candidates give a working solution and wait to be asked about time and space.
 Do not wait.
 State the complexity of every approach you write, including the intermediate ones.
 At Databricks, where scale is literally the product, complexity awareness is not optional.
-Treating it as extra credit is a reliable way to land in the "meets bar but not a strong hire" bucket.
+If you wait to be asked, the write-up gets the phrase "had to be prompted on complexity" and you land in the inclined-but-not-strong bucket the committee can argue either way on.

 Clearing the phone screen puts you in line for the virtual onsite: five to six rounds covering two additional coding problems (including a concurrency round), system design, a behavioral loop, and a hiring manager conversation.
 The Databricks system design interview and behavioral interview each have their own playbooks.